Lorain County Dissolution Process

 If you and your spouse have children together, you will need to attend an educational seminar for parents sponsored by the Court.
 Look for a notice about the Seminar for Separating Parents.

-Before your final hearing, you must submit a proposed “Judgment Entry of Dissolution” that says what you want the Judge to include in the final dissolution order.
-This form will be reviewed by the Court for completeness and then sent to the Judge or Magistrate holding your final hearing for their review and approval.
+Before your final hearing, you must prepare a proposed “Judgment Entry of Dissolution” that says what you want the Judge to include in the final dissolution order.

 Attend the hearing together